digitalbricklayer/techteapotcom/content/posts/top-3-cable-tracing-technologies.md

 The best way to minimise the effective damping effect of the cable twists is to place the signal on a single wire within the cable whilst the other pair is earthed.
 If a signal is placed onto both pairs in a cable the twists in the cable will work to dampen the signal, placing the signal onto a single wire will help to avoid the dampening effect.

 Tone tracers have traditionally been analog.
-More recently digital orÂ asymmetric tone tracers have arrived onto the market.
+More recently digital or asymmetric tone tracers have arrived onto the market.
 Asymmetric toners have a number of advantages over more traditional analog tracers.

 [caption id="" align="aligncenter" width="600"]<img title="Tone Generator and Trace" src="http://techteapot.com/wp-content/uploads/2015/02/ToneGen_Trace.png" alt="Tone Generator and Trace Diagram" width="600" height="240" /> A diagram showing how a tone generator and tone tracer works.[/caption]

 Tone tracing provides the only cable tracing technology that can be performed on a live cable.
-More modernÂ asymmetric tone tracers operate at frequencies well above the level that even very modern cable like CAT7 operate.
+More modern asymmetric tone tracers operate at frequencies well above the level that even very modern cable like CAT7 operate.
 Consequently, the tone signal does not interfere with a network signal.

 Locating exactly where the fault lies can be very useful in deciding whether a cable run needs replacing or repairing.
 A fault close to the end of the cable may be repairable.
 Conversely, a fault in the middle of the cable would, in all likelihood, require a replacement.
 A tone tracer can be used to locate a fault, though it is a laborious process tracing each wire until the break is located.
 A full featured cable tester or TDR tester would be much faster and consequently a much better use of your time.
 <h2>Continuity Testing</h2>